robur-coop/mirage-monitoring/README.md

 The log levels for the log sources can be inspected:
 - `l` reports the log level for all log sources
-- `lmonitoring-experiments,dns` reports the log level for monitoring-experiments and dns respectively
+- `lmonitoring-experiments,dns` reports the log level for monitoring-experiments and dns respectively.

+Likewise, metrics status can be similarly inspected:
+- `m` reports the metrics status for all metrics sources
+- `mmemory,net-solo5` reports the metrics status for memory and net-solo5 respectively.